cheqd/cheqd-node/docs/deb-package-overview.md

 It redirects all the logs into the file.

-#### Logrotate config
+### Logrotate config

-For rotating log file will be used `logrotate` - the general approach for Linux/systemd with the next config:
+For rotating log file will be used `logrotate` - the general approach for Linux/systemd with the following config:

 ```
 /var/log/cheqd-node/stdout.log {